rexm/SimpleDb.Net/README.md

 ## From this repo

-Download `Cucumber.SimpleDb.dll` from the **dist** directory.
+Download `Cucumber.SimpleDb.dll` from the root directory.
 That always reflects the current state of the master.

 # Usage